Jorge Tovar

-Jorge Tovar Santana (born 1 February 1922) is a Mexican painter, sculptor, cartoonist and landscape artist.
+Jorge Tovar Santana (1 February 1922 – February 2023) was a Mexican painter, sculptor, cartoonist and landscape artist.

-Life
+Background

 Tovar was born in the Santa Maria la Ribera neighborhood in Mexico City on 1 February 1922.
 In 1940, the government of the State of Mexico gave him a scholarship to study at the Academy of San Carlos, graduating in 1945.
 He currently lives in his studio-apartment in Villa Coapa, Mexico City.
-Tovar turned 100 in February 2022.
+Tovar turned 100 in February 2022, and died in Villa Coapa in February 2023, at the age of 101.